-As of June 23, 2017, the composition of the Board of Directors comprises thirteen (13) Directors, seven (7) of whom are Independent Directors, and all of them are registered as independent directors with the Tokyo Stock Exchange.
+As of March 29, 2018, the composition of the Board of Directors comprises thirteen (13) Directors, seven (7) of whom are Independent Directors, and all of them are registered as independent directors with the Tokyo Stock Exchange.

-Especially for the Compensation Committee, taking into account the status of the compensation system which has been established and operated diligently, the Compensation Committee's members are all Independent Directors to further strengthen its objectivity and transparency.
+Especially for the Compensation Committee, taking into account the status of the compensation system which has been established and operated diligently, the Compensation Committee's members have all been Independent Directors to further strengthen its objectivity and transparency since June 2017.

-(3) Independence Standards and Qualification for Independent Directors Principle 4.9 (See Article 17 of Appendix 7)
+(3) Independence Standards and Qualification for Independent Directors Principle 4.9 (See Article 17 of Appendix 2)